hunter-read/lfg-notify-bot/README.md

 ## Purpose
 This is a bot that aims to make using r/lfg easier to use and provide notifications when a tabletop game that meets your criteria is posted on reddit.
 It can be hard to find a game that matches your schedule or plays a tabletop game that is uncommon.
 And unless you are lucky, have an open schedule, or are able to stalk the subreddit, it can be difficult to find a game.
 So I am here to help with that endeavor.

-### Notes
-While this bot does it's best to parse a user post, due to inconsistencies in how people post, there is no guarantee that the data it collects is 100% accurate.
-While the bot does try it's best, the very nature of text parsing is difficult.
-I recommend if you subscribe to this bot, to read through any post it thinks is applicable to your settings.
-If you see a blatant issue, please add an [issue to the github page](https://github.com/hunter-read/lfg-notify-bot/issues), or [send me](https://www.reddit.com/user/Perfekthuntr) a message on reddit and I will investigate.

 ## FAQ
 * **Q:** Why am I getting a notification so late after a post has been created?